Nurse Kelly | Sclerotherapy

 • Swelling

-Nurse Kelly Sclerotherapy extensive experience can help minimize these risks and complications, enhancing the safety and efficacy of the procedure in a professional capacity.
+Nurse Kelly’s experience can help minimise these risks and complications, enhancing the safety and efficacy of the procedure in a professional capacity.

 What to Expect Before Sclerotherapy